Google Consent Mode

 How does Google Consent Mode work?

-Google Consent Mode receives information about your users’ consent status directly from your Consent Management Platform (CMP), i.e. your Cookie Consent Solution.
+Consent Mode receives information about your users’ consent status directly from the Cookie Information Consent Pop-up.

-When consent is granted, the associated tags will function normally, and you can make use of Google Ads and Google Analytics cookies for measurement and retargeting.
+When consent is given, the associated tags will function normally, and you can make use of Google Ads and Google Analytics’ cookies for measurement and retargeting (business as usual).

 Using Consent Mode with Google Ads